symfony/symfony-docs/contributing/community/review-comments.rst

 ideas and opinions.

 Not everyone speaks English or is able to use a keyboard.
-Some might have Dyslexia or similar conditions that affect their writing.
+Some might have dyslexia or similar conditions that affect their writing.

 Not to mention that some might have a bad experience from previous contributions (to other projects).